mirri66/xgbmagic/README.md

 - trains the model
 - plots the most important features in order of importance.

+New features:
+- allows for training on random sample(s) - e.g. if you'd like to train a subset of your data
+- allows for training multiple times on different subsamples, then returning average/consensus from all models as the prediction

 #### To do
 - detect highly correlated columns and remove redundant columns
 - remove categorical features with too many possible category values (to remove unhelpful features like names and ids)